liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/05-using-the-chart-taglib-in-your-portlets.markdown

 # Using the Chart Taglib in Your Portlets [](id=using-the-chart-taglib-in-your-portlets)

-Lines, splines, bars, pies and more, the Liferay Chart tag Library provides everything you need to model data in @product@.
+Lines, splines, bars, pies and more, the Liferay Chart tag Library provides everything you need to model data.
 Each taglib gives you access to the corresponding
 [Clay component](https://github.com/liferay/clay/tree/develop/packages).
 These
 components contain the default configuration for the UI.